-On August 10, 2020, the Company acquired mineral rights totaling \$10,249,632 (see Note 4 - Mineral Rights) in a tax-free reorganization pursuant to IRS Section 368.
+On August 10, 2020, the Company acquired mineral rights totaling \$10,249,632 (see Note 4 - Mineral Rights) in a tax-free reorganization pursuant to IRC Section 368.
 The Company recorded the assets at fair value for financial reporting purposes and retained the seller's tax basis which was zero resulting in a deferred tax liability on the business combination date.
 As required by ASC 740, the Company has recognized the deferred tax impact of acquiring the mineral rights asset in this transaction, with the amount paid exceeding the tax basis of the asset on the acquisition date.
-This deferred tax liability partially offsets the deferred tax assets recognized by the Company resulting in a carryover tax basis equal to zero.
+A portion of the deferred tax liability is offset by deferred tax assets recognized by the Company.
+The remaining portion of the deferred tax liability is not offset by deferred tax assets due to the indefinite life of the mineral rights.
+As of April 30, 2023, the Company's remaining net deferred tax assets have been offset with a full valuation allowance as management is unable to conclude that it is not more-likely-than-not that the deferred tax assets will expire unrealized.